Building care infrastructure and economic equity

 Ensuring reproductive and gender-specific healthcare

-What do you see as the biggest barriers and challenges facing access to consistent, high-quality perinatal care, and what are your top policy priorities to address those barriers and challenges?
+What do you see as the biggest barriers and challenges facing access to consistent, high-quality perinatal care given the rapid closure of birthing units, especially in rural areas?

-“I'm a huge supporter of of universal healthcare.
+“I'm a huge supporter of universal healthcare.
 The main reservation I have about that is at this point in time I do not believe our state government is capable of properly running the universal health care system in the state… And one of the things that I intend to do as governor is work to make our state more efficient and more effective and find this waste and address it and run a government the way it should be run.”

 “I'm a huge supporter of of universal healthcare.”